johnnymast/redbox-cli/docs/colors/colors.md

 $cli->red()->write('Alternative method to write red text')
 ```

-As you can see the color functions chainable, so you can mix and match with background colors.
+As you can see the color functions are chainable, so you can mix and match with background colors.

 ## Background colors

-All supported colors have a "Background" suffix as well allowing you use background colors in your text as well.
+All supported colors have a "Background" suffix as well allowing you to use background colors in your text as well.
-And just like the foreground colors the background colors are chainable as well.
+And just like the foreground colors, the background colors are chainable as well.

 ```php
 <?php